Christ Church, Glandore

 Christ Church is a small Gothic Revival Anglican church located in Glandore, County Cork, Ireland.
-It was completed in 1861.
-It is dedicated to Jesus Christ.
-It is part of the Ross Union of Parishes in the Diocese of Cork, Cloyne, and Ross.
+It was completed in 1861 and is dedicated to Jesus Christ.
+It lies within the Ross Union of Parishes in the Diocese of Cork, Cloyne, and Ross.

 History

 Christ Church is located in the parish of Kilfaughnabeg.
-It was built between 1860 and 1861, and was sited to give views of Glandore Harbour.
+It was built between 1860 and 1861, and was sited to give views of Glandore Harbour, and consecrated on 17 September 1861 by bishop William FitzGerald.
+At that time it served a community of 53 churchgoers.

+In 2011 the building was deemed unsafe and closed.
+Between 2012 and 2016, a community fundraising effort allowed significant work to be made, including connecting electricity and repairing the stonework.
+As of the early 2020s, the church serves as an active venue for religious and cultural events.

 Architecture

 The church was designed in the Early English style by Welland & Gillespie, and features a distinctive "ornate" bell tower.
 It features stained glass windows by Hardman & Co., depicting Christ in Majesty flanked by angels with thuribles.